getting started

 New Student Guide

-Whether you’re a beginner or someone who has been walking the yogic path for a while, we’ll be here to support you as you embark on this chapter of your journey.
+Whether you’re a beginner or someone who has been walking the yogic path for a while, we’re here to support you as you embark on this chapter of your journey.
 Ready to take that first step?

 If you’ve never taken a class at Living Yoga before, take advantage of our New Student Membership.

-During your first month, you can take an unlimited number of classes for just $60.
-Experience every class on our schedule, as often as you want.
-Mat and towel rentals are also included for free.
+With this membership, you can take an unlimited number of classes during the first month for just $65.
+Mat and towel rentals are also included for free!

 If you decide this membership isn’t for you, simply cancel it during your first month.
 And it’s easy to do — just login to your account or send us an email.
 No hard feelings!

-But if you continue with this membership, it renews at a discounted rate of $125/month.
+But if you continue with this membership, it renews at a discounted rate of $130/month.
 You will keep that special rate for the life of your membership.
-By comparison, our standard unlimited membership is $145/month — so the New Student Membership is a really great bargain!
+By comparison, our standard unlimited membership is $155/month — so the New Student Membership is a really great bargain!

 This is our introductory level vinyasa class, focusing on basic poses, pranayama and meditation practices that yogis will return to time and time again.
 Flexibility is is not required!
 Beginners will build a foundation for a lifelong practice.
 Experienced students will also benefit by refining their alignment and techniques in preparation for more advanced poses.